hyperspy/hyperspy/doc/user_guide/mva.rst

 ------------
-Hyperspy performs the decomposition of a dataset into two datasets: one with the dimension of the signal space which we will call `factors` and the other with the dimension of the navigation space which we will call `scores`.
+Hyperspy performs the decomposition of a dataset into two datasets: one with the dimension of the signal space which we will call `factors` and the other with the dimension of the navigation space which we will call `loadings`.
 The same nomenclature applies to the result of BSS.